Anderson-Tsai-1/Server-Down-Detector-With-Alert/README.md

 ## Set Up
 1. Make a Twilio Account, get your number, tokens, etc
 2. Make a Tailscale account
-3. Make Oracle account and the VM (This will be monitoring server)
+3. Make an Oracle account and the VM (This will be the monitoring server)
 4. Set up the SBC (Will be used as the proxy server)
-5. Install Tailscale on the SBC, monitoring server, and the sever you want to be monitored `apt install npm`
+5. Install Tailscale on the SBC, monitoring server, and the server you want to be monitored `apt install npm`

 6. Install npm on the SBC, monitoring server, and the server you want to be monitored